rama6636/terraform-up-and-running-code/README.md

 # Terraform: Up & Running Code

+This repo is the Elephant Scale's fork that we use for training.
+It is based on the one by Yevgeniy Brikman, as below.

 This repo contains the code samples for the book *[Terraform: Up and Running](http://www.terraformupandrunning.com)*, 2nd edition, by [Yevgeniy Brikman](http://www.ybrikman.com).